Rays vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has recorded 54 hits with 12 doubles, eight home runs and 17 walks.
-He has driven in 33 runs with two stolen bases.
+- Vladimir Guerrero Jr. has 12 doubles, eight home runs, 18 walks and 34 RBI (55 total hits).
+He has stolen two bases.

-- Guerrero has picked up a hit in two games in a row.
-In his last five games he is batting .217 with a double, a home run, a walk and six RBI.
+- Guerrero takes a three-game streak with at least one hit into this contest.
+During his last five outings he is hitting .227 with a double, a home run, two walks and seven RBI.

 Guerrero Recent Games